DelveFore/ignite-hydrogen/docs/http-api-integration.md

 https://graphql.org/learn/caching/#gatsby-focus-wrapper

 #### Pagination
-GraphQL suggests various way to paginate returning data by requesting a set such as `first:10 offset:20` which is the equivalent of saying "second page of 10 items".
+GraphQL suggests various way to paginate returning data by requesting a set such as `first:10 offset:20` which is the equivalent to saying "second page of 10 items".
 Another example is `first:5 offset:$itemId`, equivalent of saying "first 5 items after the ID of this item". https://graphql.org/learn/pagination/